Fernanda Lima

 Fernanda Cama Pereira Lima ([feʁˈnɐ̃dɐ ˈkɐ̃mɐ peˈɾejɾɐ ˈlĩmɐ]; born 25 June 1977) is a Brazilian television presenter and model.
 In spite of a short career in film and telenovelas, she has established herself in popular culture, as a host to a variety of shows on MTV Brasil, Rede TV!, and TV Globo.
 In 2014, she has been contracted by FIFA to be the muse of the World Cup and of the Ballon d'Or.

 Biography

 Fernanda Lima was born in Porto Alegre, Rio Grande do Sul.
 She is of Portuguese and Catalan descent.

-One of three children – she has two brothers, Rodrigo and Rafael – of two professors of physical education, as a child, she showed interest in journalism and the art world, creating choreographies prepared at parties and family gatherings.
-She also went to the streets with her cousins carrying cameras to do research on voting at election, editing the material recorded at home.
+One of three children – she has two brothers, Rodrigo and Rafael – of two professors of physical education.
+As a child, she showed interest in journalism and the art world.
+She often would create choreographies prepared at parties and family gatherings.
+She also went to the streets with her cousins carrying cameras to do research on voting at elections, and would edit the recorded material at home.